The Official Blog of Biltmore®

 As the season changes to spring, it’s natural to move from Biltmore’s heartier red wines you enjoyed during the colder winter months to our lighter, refreshing white wines.

-Think Outside the House
+Think outside the house

 From patios to picnics to pool parties, Biltmore white wines pair perfectly with outdoor entertaining.

-“Just follow the ‘20-Minute Rule’,” said Rick.
+“Just follow the ‘20-Minute Rule’,” said Spencer.
 “Remove white wine from the refrigerator 20–30 minutes prior to serving so the flavor profile has a chance to expand.
 During warmer weather, it’s also a good idea to return open wine bottles to a container of ice and water between refills, especially if you’re entertaining outside.”

-Wine & Garden Pairings
+Wine & garden pairings

 Temple of Diana

 It puts us in mind of our Biltmore Riesling, as its sweeter, fragrant style is reminiscent of early-blooming spring shrubs.
-Winemaker’s suggestion: spicy Asian noodles make a surprisingly savory companion to our Riesling
+Winemaker’s suggestion: spicy Asian noodles make a surprisingly savory companion to our Riesling.